Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 A young child reaching out for comfort from a caregiver, while exploring their surroundings with curiosity and trust

-Attachment styles form the foundation of how individuals relate to others throughout their lives.
+Attachment styles lay the groundwork for how individuals interact with others throughout their lives.

-These patterns emerge in early childhood and are shaped by interactions with primary caregivers.
+These behaviors begin in early childhood and are significantly influenced by interactions with primary caregivers.

 Classification of Attachment Patterns

-Researchers have identified four main attachment styles in children:
+Researchers have identified four primary attachment styles among children:

 1. Secure attachment